Eyelid Lift by ROXY Plastic Surgery

 Whether you are concerned with excess skin on your upper eyelids or bags under your eyes, Dr. K. Roxanne Grawe can help you reach your goal to have youthful, bright, beautiful eyes!

 An Upper Blepharoplasty or Upper Eyelid Lift removes the skin on the upper eyelid which gives you a younger appearance and makes putting on eye make-up easier.
 A Lower Blepharoplasty or Lower Eyelid Lift can remove excess skin, dark circles, and bags under your eyes.
-Get rid of that tired, angry look and look forward to youthful eyes!
+Improve that tired, angry look and look forward to youthful eyes!

 Want to schedule a blepharoplasty consultation, have a question, or need help with financing?
 Contact us today!

-Your #1 Choice for Eyelid Surgery in Columbus, Ohio
+Your Favorite Choice for Eyelid Surgery in Columbus, Ohio

 HOW IT WORKS

 When you come to a consultation at ROXY Plastic Surgery, Dr. Grawe will examine you and determine if you are a good candidate for Upper Blepharoplasty, Lower Blepharoplasty or both!
 You will discuss how eyelid surgery works and you will be able to talk about a specific plan for your specific wants and desires.

 Eyelid surgery is an outpatient surgery so you can go home the same day.
 The surgery takes 1-3 hours depending on what improvements you are having done.
 You can choose to have twilight anesthesia (IV sedation) or go all the way to sleep (General Anesthesia).
 For Upper Eyelid surgery, there is a small scar along your natural crease.
 For Lower Eyelid surgery, the scar is near your eyelash line where you would wear eyeliner.
 You will wake up from and will be able to leave to go home about an hour after your procedure is finished.